LBNL-UCB-STI/beam/docs/inputs.rst

 * r5.linkRadiusMeters: The radius of a circle in meters within which to search for nearby streets
 * r5.transitAlternativeList: Determines the way R5 chooses to keep alternative routes listed.
 OPTIMAL - keeps a route only if there is no other route with the same access and egress modes that is both cheaper and faster; SUBOPTIMAL - keeps all possible routes that are a configurable amount of time slower than the fastest observed route.
 * r5.suboptimalMinutes: Used only for transitAlternativeList = "SUBOPTIMAL", configures the amount of time other possible routes can be slower than the fastest one and be kept in the alternative routes list.
-If the route has the same access mode as the fastest, this parameter determines how many minutes a r5.route can be slower to be kept; if the route has a different access mode to the fastest, the actual amount of minutes used to decide if it will be kept is 5 times this parameter.
+If the route has the same access mode as the fastest, this parameter determines how many minutes
+* r5.route can be slower to be kept; if the route has a different access mode to the fastest, the actual amount of minutes used to decide if it will be kept is 5 times this parameter.
 * r5.accessBufferTimeSeconds: How long does it take you to park your vehicle at the station
 * gh.useAlternativeRoutes: enables using alternative route algorithm in GH router.
 * startingIterationForTravelTimesMSA: Starting from this iteration link travel times of Metropolitan Statistical Area is used.